rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 or also quite simple, your application is better suited to run in a virtual machine.

-The hybridization of an application, through the combined power of SOAs and VMs, allows enterprises benefit from the best of both worlds.
+The hybridization of an application, through the combined power of microservices and vms, allows enterprises benefit from the best of both worlds.

 ---